ansible-collections/community.vagrant/README.md

 <!-- Include the appropriate license information here and a pointer to the full licensing details.
 If the collection contains modules migrated from the ansible/ansible repo, you must use the same license that existed in the ansible/ansible repo.
 See the GNU license example below. -->

-GNU General Public License v3.0 or later.
+MIT.

-See [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.
+See [LICENSE](https://opensource.org/license/mit) to see the full text.